ADX Commodity Analysis and ADX Trading Signals

 ADX is calculated by subtracting these 2 values & applying a smoothing function.

-The ADX isn't a directional technical indicator but a measure of the strength of the commodity trend which has a scale of Zero to 100.
+The ADX isn't a directional technical indicator but a measure of the strength of the trend which has a scale of Zero to 100.

 The higher the technical indicator value the stronger the trend.

-A value of below 20 indicates that the commodity market is not trending but heading in a range.
+A value of below 20 indicates that the market is not trending but heading in a range.

 Values above 30 signifies a strong trending market.

-When ADX indicator turns down from above 30, it indicates that the current commodity trend is losing momentum.
+When ADX indicator turns down from above 30, it indicates that the current trend is losing momentum.

 ADX combined with DMI Indicator